shinedays/easyIoC/README.md

 # easyIoC
-Achievement of IoC
-use reflect
+This program realizes IoC feature by reflect.